civicelevator/recruiting/ux/README.md

 # Civic Elevator Status Page

-Your task is to design a status dashboard for a system that has three primary components:
+Your task is to design a status dashboard for a system that has three components:

-- web application interface that displays weather alerts
+- web application that displays weather alerts
-- a third-party data source that the application reads from on a 30 minute interval
+- third-party data source that the application reads from on a 30 minute interval
 - backend data processing and analytics services

 Each component operates independently from the others, and can exist in one of three states: available, degraded, or unavailable.

-We've conducted a small amount of user research among potential users, and they've identified these possible features:
+We've conducted a small amount of user research among potential users, and they've identified these features as ones they would find valuable:

 - subscribe to alerts when any component changes from "available" to another state
 - share a link to an incident (an incident is a specific instance where a component is not in the "available" state)